 If you are struggling with acne breakouts after wearing your mask, I recommend applying a spot treatment, like Dr. Spot, that contains salicylic acid.
 Salicylic acid acts as a gentle exfoliator, drawing out blackheads and removing excess oil, preventing potential flare ups and clogged pores, effectively breaking the acne cycle, so your skin can remain calm and clear.

 Finally, it’s important to apply a moisturizer to keep your skin barrier balanced and hydrated.
 If your skin is particularly irritated and/or dry, I recommend an intensely moisturizing night cream like Perfect Face’s Enriched Biotherapy.
 This high performance cream nourishes dry skin and repairs the skin’s barrier function, again creating an additional barrier between you and germs.

 Wash Your Hands

-While washing hands with soap and water is the best way to get rid of germs in most situations, the CDC advises using an alcohol-based hand sanitizer with at least 60% alcohol, like Perfect Hand Sanitizer, if soap and water aren’t readily available.
+While washing hands with soap and water is the best way to get rid of germs in most situations, the CDC advises using an alcohol-based hand sanitizer with at least 60% alcohol, if soap and water aren’t readily available.
 This advanced hand sanitizer protects you and your family from germs with 80% ethyl alcohol in accordance with FDA regulations, as well as citrus essential oils to protect your skin and keep it soft and healthy amidst heavy use.

 I can’t wait to see you all back in the shop soon!